 As part of the new socio-political approach marked by the decentralization process and sustainable development, Law No. 055-2004/AN December 21 and Law No. 065-2009/AN of 21 December on the general code, the authorities in Burkina Faso are to provide to urban areas, to rural districts, as well as to regions, the power to develop and implement policies and development plans in accordance with broad guidelines of the State.
+To fulfill accelerate the transfer of power and capacity, the MEDD, interdepartmental operational and extension committee for the transfer of skills and local authorities, must prepare the needed text to facilitate the transfer.

-To fulfill accelerate the transfer of power and Empowerment of local communities for forest control and respective strengthening of their technical, organizational and financial skills increases adaptive capacity in the sub-sector.
+Empowerment of local communities for forest control and respective strengthening of their technical, organizational and financial skills increases adaptive capacity in the sub-sector.